shakacode/reactrails-in-om-next-example/README.md

 ## Nice to Have
 * Nice to show off some react features
 * Deployable to heroku
+* Backend of Datomic

+This is a good example: https://github.com/swannodette/om-next-demo

 Anything else to add to this list?